Photo of Matthew Brown

 • Behavioral Economics and Welfare Analysis (Fall 2025, Winter 2026).

-• This course expands my four-lecture module on behavioral public economics from Stanford into a nine-week undergraduate elective.
+• This course expands the four-lecture module on behavioral public economics from Stanford (slides below) into a nine-week undergraduate course.
 Calculus is not required.
-Here is a public syllabus with several readings.
+Here is a public syllabus.

 • Principles of Microeconomics (Winter 2026)